All N-Series Tractors - Ford-Ferguson 9N, 2N, and Ford 8N

-Once the sump has been completly drained, make sure all three drain plugs are tight, then remove the bottom bolt from the side inspection cover that has the hydraulic dip-stick (the tractor shoudl be on level ground).
+Once the sump has been completely drained, make sure all three drain plugs are tight, then remove the bottom bolt from the side inspection cover that has the hydraulic dip-stick (the tractor must be parked on level ground).
 Start filling the sump.
 STOP when the fluid begins to leak out of the bolt hole.
 That is all you need, any more will just leak past the axle seals and get on your brakes.
-It usually takes 4-1/2 to 4-3/4 gallons not 5 as stated in the owners manual.
+It usually takes 4-1/2 to 4-3/4 gallons not 5 as stated in the owner's manual.
 Pull the dipstick and see where the level is.
 If necessary, make a new mark that corresponds to the correct level.
-The reason we don't trust the marks on the dipstick is that the originals were easily broken, and may have been replaced with one from almost any other vehicle.
+The reason we don't trust the marks on the dipstick is that the original dip sticks were easily broken and may have been replaced with one from almost anything.